Sinn Fein’s Michelle O’Neill appointed as NI’s first nationalist First Minister

 Addressing the chamber after her appointment was confirmed and she affirmed the pledge of office, Ms O’Neill said the restoration of the institutions marked a “moment of equality and progress”.

-Ms O’Neill said the public were relying on each of us to act in their best interests and to serve our whole community in good faith.
+Ms O’Neill said the public were relying on each MLA to act in their best interests and to serve “our whole community” in good faith.

 “We must make powersharing work because collectively, we are charged with leading and delivering for all our people, for every community,” she said.